Guide to community living

 As much as 70% of your household waste can be recycled every week using the Council's recycling services.
 Visit the Council website for information on your collection day and what goes in each box.
 Overflowing waste attracts vermin, cause a hazard and upsets neighbours.
 Your and bins/boxes should only be on the pavement on collection day.
 Visit Bristol Waste Company's Student Info page for advice.
 Don’t forget you can also donate many unwanted but reusable items to charity shops.
 Our top tip?
 Set an alert on your phone to remind you to put your bins out and also to bring them back in again.

 You should not bring a car to Bristol unless it is essential; instead make use of other methods of travel.
 Students who do bring a car are responsible for complying with all local parking legislation including Resident Parking Schemes.

 Student cars parked in the road and rarely moved all term are a source of frustration to residents who can't find a parking space near their home and need to use their cars every day.

 Complaints received about misconduct are addressed in line with the disciplinary procedure which is outlined in this complaints flow chart (PDF, 9kB).

 Message from the Vice-Chancellor

 At the start of the academic year a letter is sent out from both University's Vice-Chancellors and the Mayor of Bristol which welcomes students back to Bristol and outlines behavioural expectations.
-If you did not get one you can view it here: Welcome letter from the Vice-Chancellor (PDF, 46kB)
+If you did not get one you can view it here: Welcome letter from Vice-Chancellors and Mayor (PDF, 230kB)